 This study by GAC Motor Co., Ltd.4 presented exact numbers on the vehicles’ carbon dioxide emissions based on data from disassembly and the China Automotive Life Cycle Assessment (CALCM) and Greenhouse gases, Regulated Emissions, and Energy use in Technologies (GREET) Model:3

-In total, a Tesla Model 3 vehicle was discovered to emit about 376 g CO2e/km, which is roughly 233 g CO2e/mi.
+In total, a Tesla Model 3 vehicle was discovered to emit approximately 376 g CO2e for every kilometer.